wp-plugins/gallerylink/readme.txt

 == Description ==

-Create a playlist (music, pictures, videos) of data in the directory below the specified, GalleryLink displays Pages by passing the data to various software.
+Create a playlist (music, pictures, videos, document) of data in the directory below the specified, GalleryLink displays Pages by passing the data to various software.

 If you want to use the data on the Media Library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).